-Facebook removes 3B fake accounts, but how many missed?
+Facebook: Fake account removal doubles in 6 months to 3B

 CEO Mark Zuckerberg has called for government regulation to decide what should be considered harmful content and on other issues.
 But at least in the U.S., government regulation of speech could run into First Amendment hurdles.

+A thorny issue for Facebook is its lack of procedures for authenticating the identities of those setting up accounts.
+Only in instances where a user has been booted off the service and won an appeal to be reinstated does it ask to see ID documents.

+While some have argued for stricter authentication on social media services, the issue is thorny.
+People including U.N. free expression rapporteur David Kaye say it’s important to allow pseudonymous speech online for human rights activists and others whose lives could otherwise be endangered.

 Of the 3.4 billion accounts removed in the six-month period, 1.2 billion came during the fourth quarter of 2018 and 2.2 billion during the first quarter of this year.
 More than 99 percent of these were disabled before someone reported them to the company.
-Facebook says most of the fake accounts were blocked “within minutes” of their creation.
 In the April-September period last year, Facebook blocked 1.5 billion accounts.

-Facebook has 2.4 billion active monthly users.
-Most of the removed accounts won’t count in this figure.
-Still, the company estimates that 5% of its monthly active users are fake.

 Facebook attributed the spike in the removed accounts to “automated attacks by bad actors who attempt to create large volumes of accounts at one time.”
 The company declined to say where these attacks originated, only that they were from different parts of the world.